Ting-Bao/tsflearning/README.md

     - Starting from the extracted Hamiltonians from DFT or the predicted Hamiltonian, here we show how to get the energy band, we can get the energy band of corresponding structures through:

-    - First collect the predicted hamiltonians as related info files:
+    - First collect the predicted hamiltonians and related info files (info files borrowed from DFT folder in this Demo):

       ```
       cd Demo/4.post_progress